 Michelle was highly recommended through industry network contacts.
 Taking a deeper dive on the Persuasive Presentation Skills Masterclass, it was evident you come away equipped with practical steps, models, and techniques to craft a message that will engage and influence, and deliver with impact through purposeful stagecraft techniques.

 The program exceeded my expectations.
 Michelle’s expertise is unmistakable in her exceptional instructional design, her knowledge of neuroscience, solid program content, and first rate skills as a highly engaging trainer.
-What’s more, the additional resources that Michelle gifts and the How to Present book are solid reinforcement and great tools to refresh any aspect of the training.
+What’s more, the additional resources that Michelle gifts and her best-selling How to Present (Wiley) book are solid reinforcement and great tools to refresh any aspect of the training.

 As such I continue to recommend Michelle’s masterclass to other industry networks and I engage Michelle in organisations for in-house presentation skills programs annually.